josalbert456/java_bundle/README.md

 Factory.java, FactoryTest.java: is it factory pattern?

-FreeMemory.java: check for free memory, Runtime class in JDK is a good tool to debug and if you know java better, javap is also a good tool for this purpose
+FreeMemory.java: check for free memory, Runtime class in JDK is a good tool to debug and if you know java better, you may probably know javap, the cmd tool for debugging, or regression